idaholab/moose/docs/content/modules/phase_field/introduction/AutomaticDifferentiation.md

 The convenience of parsed and automatically differentiated functions does come with a performance penalty.
 Despite optimizations the parsed functions are slower than hand coded and compiled functions.

 JIT (Just In Time) compilation is available for parsed functions.
 The JIT system is utilized by adding the `enable_jit = true` (default) option in the [`DerivativeParsedMaterial`](/Materials/DerivativeParsedMaterial.md) block.
-MOOSE will then attempt to compile the free energy functions and its derivatives into machine code and use it for the residual and Jacobian calculations.
+MOOSE will then attempt to compile the functions and its derivatives into machine code and use it for the residual and Jacobian calculations.
 This almost fully recovers the performance of hand coded free energies while retaining the flexibility of automatic differentiation.

 ## See also